Fluzone High-Dose QIV (Influenza Virus Haemagglutinin)

 Storage

-Fluzone High-Dose QIV is usually stored at the doctor’s office, clinic, or pharmacy.
-If you need to store it: Keep it in the original packaging until use.
-Store in the refrigerator at 2°C to 8°C. Do not freeze.
+Fluzone High-Dose QIV is usually stored at your doctor's office, clinic, or pharmacy.
+If you need to store it: Keep it in the refrigerator at 2°C to 8°C. Do not freeze.
+Keep it in the original packaging until it's time to be given.
 Do not use after the expiry date.
 Do not use if packaging is torn or shows signs of tampering.
 Keep away from children.
-For disposal, take any unwanted vaccine to a pharmacy for safe disposal.

 Overdose Information

-This vaccine is administered as a single dose by healthcare professionals, so overdose is unlikely.
-If you have concerns about your vaccination, contact your healthcare provider immediately.
+Since Fluzone High-Dose QIV is given as a single dose by a healthcare professional, overdose is unlikely.
+If you have concerns about the vaccine or experience any unusual symptoms after vaccination, contact your healthcare provider immediately.

 Frequently Asked Questions

-It takes a few weeks for your body to produce the protective antibodies after vaccination.
-The vaccine helps your body make antibodies that recognize and help prevent flu infection.
+It takes a few weeks for your body to produce the antibodies that help protect against flu after receiving the vaccine.

-You need to receive a flu vaccine every year because previous injections are unlikely to give you protection against the current strains of flu virus most common each year.
+You need to receive a flu vaccine every year because previous flu vaccines are unlikely to protect against the current strains of flu virus most common each year.

-Call your doctor immediately if you notice signs of allergic reactions including difficulty breathing, shortness of breath, swelling of face, lips, throat or tongue, cold clammy skin, palpitations, dizziness, weakness, fainting, rash or itching.
+Call your doctor straight away if you notice signs of allergic reactions including difficulty breathing, swelling of face, lips, throat or tongue, cold clammy skin, palpitations, dizziness, weakness, fainting, rash or itching.

 Important Disclaimer